You can import it using remote/local

 This section shows how to configure GraphQL Mesh to accept either, and also how to use GraphQL Mesh to set / unset cookies on the login & logout mutations.

-We want to accept either a
+We want to accept one of: an

 Authorization header.
 GraphQL Mesh does not allow dynamic selection in the